-- to reflect on the literacy theory studied in Education 341 and on its application to the field of literacy instruction. - to arrive at an historical understanding of the development of different approaches to adult literacy instruction. - to survey current approaches to literacy instruction. - to arrive at a critical understanding of some adult literacy programs in the Lower Mainland.
+- to reflect on the literacy theory studied in Education 341 and on its application to the field of literacy instruction - to arrive at an historical understanding of the development of different approaches to adult literacy instruction - to survey current approaches to literacy instruction - to arrive at a critical understanding of some adult literacy programs in the Lower Mainland

-TOPICS:
+COURSE TOPICS:

-- the literacy/illiteracy dichotomy: review of the theory/application to literacy instruction. - the purposes of literacy instruction, the role of the literacy instructor. - the adult literacy learner - an historical overview of literacy instruction: the "bottom-up" approach, language experience, whole language, Freirian education. - the theory behind the practice: what is understood by reading and writing? - literacy programs in Canada, Great Britain and the Third World - literacy programs in British Columbia, with particular emphasis on the Lower Mainland.
+- the literacy/illiteracy dichotomy: review of the theory/application to literacy instruction - the purposes of literacy instruction, the role of the literacy instructor - the adult literacy learner - an historical overview of literacy instruction: the "bottom-up" approach, language experience, whole language, Frierian education - the theory behind the practice: what is understood by reading and writing? - literacy programs in Canada, the U.S., Great Britain and the Third World - literacy programs in British Columbia, with particular emphasis on the Lower Mainland

-REQUIRED TEXTS:
+REQUIRED TEXTS

-Joyce Cameron.
-A Guide for Tutoring Adult Literacy Students

-Adult Basic Literacy Curriculum Guide and Resource Book

-Audrey Thomas.
-Adult Literacy Volunteer Tutor Program Evaluation Kit

-Audrey Thomas.
-Exemplary Adult Literacy Programs and Innovative Practices in Canada.
+- Joyce Cameron.
+A Guide for Tutoring Adult Literacy Students - Adult Basic Literacy Curriculum Guide and Resource Book - Audrey Thomas.
+Adult Literacy Volunteer Tutor Program Evaluation Kit - Audrey Thomas.
+Exemplary Adult Literacy Programs and Innovative Practices in Canada - Katherine Kennedy and Stephanie Roeder.
+Using Language Experience with Adults: A Guide for Teachers - Paula Davies and Ann McQuaid.
+Whole Language and Adult Literacy Instruction.